LaurenceColeman/blog/Anti_Static_Wrist_Strap.md

 I assumed I must have walked away from a workpiece while the clip was still attached (I've definitely done this a few times) and accidentally yanked it badly enough to break the conductor.

 Have I been using a broken strap?
-Was I congratulating myself for putting a useless, blue wristband on every time?
+Was I putting on a useless, blue wristband each time?
 Worse still, did ifixit send me a strap that didn't work?
 That would shake my world-view!

 Cheap ones are only a couple of £s so I bought a new one from Ebay.